 A family strategy is a key part of family business governance (and family governance).
-As with corporate strategies, a family strategy is about developing a medium and long term picture of the future.
+As with corporate strategies, a family strategy includes developing medium- and long-term pictures of the future.
 It reflects the way a business family sees itself and defines how the family can and intends to remain a resource to the company in the long term.

-One of the major jobs of a family strategy, including (and especially) in times when everything seems to be running well, is to recognise the potential risks of future events.
-This requires a view from above onto the family as a whole, but also a view of the individuals with their particular needs.
-Leaders of business families have to be able to think and act in two dimensions, which means as well as leading and strategically guiding the business, they have to appropriately lead and strategically guide the family.
+One of the cornerstones of a family strategy, especially when everything seems to be running well, is to recognise the potential risks of future events.
+This requires not only an overview of the family as a whole but also a view of the individuals with their particular needs.
+Leaders of business families have to be able to think and act in two dimensions, which means leading and strategically guiding the business as well as the family.